 Choosing a Caregiver

 As a patient, why do I want a caregiver?
-Some patients are too ill to grow their medical marijuana and a caregiver may be designated to grow medical marijuana on behalf of the patient.
-Once dispensaries are established, the caregiver may be needed to assist the patient in obtaining their medical marijuana from the dispensary.
-After December 31, 2018, caregivers will not be allowed to grow medical marijuana except for minors/adults lacking legal capacity and on islands that do not have a dispensary.
+Some patients are too ill to grow their medical cannabis and a caregiver may be designated to grow medical cannabis on behalf of the patient.
+Once dispensaries are established, the caregiver may be needed to assist the patient in obtaining their medical cannabis from the dispensary.
+After December 31, 2018, caregivers will not be allowed to grow medical cannabis except for minors/adults lacking legal capacity and on islands that do not have a dispensary.

 Does the caregiver need to be identified on the application?
-YES – Caregivers must be designated by the qualifying patient on the application and registered with DOH in the Medical Marijuana Program.
+YES – Caregivers must be designated by the qualifying patient on the application and registered with DOH in the Medical Cannabis Program.

-Can my caregiver grow medical marijuana on my behalf?
+Can my caregiver grow medical cannabis on my behalf?
 YES – however,

 - This must be clearly articulated in the electronic application (See Registration Information) that is submitted to DOH; and/or